PeterPawn/decoder/README.md

 this solution is usable in combination with `ar7cfgctl` to extract single settings from the ar7.cfg file (and to decode an arbitrary value - as long as it's properly encoded - from other config files too), which make it more suitable to be used in own scripts.
-Such an usage could be look like this:
+Such an usage could look like this:

 ```shell
 cfgvar()